sehunkeem/PCA-Statistical-Arbitrage/README.md

 # Implementation of Avellaneda & Lee’s PCA Statistical Arbitrage Strategy

-The repository contains an implementation for the paper, *“Statistical Arbitrage in the U.S. Equities Market”* by M. Avellaneda and J. Lee (2008).
+The repository contains an implementation of the paper, *“Statistical Arbitrage in the U.S. Equities Market”* by M. Avellaneda and J. Lee (2008).

 It contains a full pipeline - from raw data ingestion to signal generation, hedge construction, portfolio execution, and performance evaluation - based on the PCA statistical arbitrage methodology.